-9 beautiful places to visit in the Cotswolds, England
+10 beautiful places to visit in the Cotswolds, England

 The Cotswolds makes for a great day out, wandering around the beautiful towns and villages, stopping for tea and cake in a little tea room, or maybe a hearty Sunday lunch in one of the many pubs.

 There are so many great places to visit in the Cotswolds, but I’ve narrowed it down to 9 of my favourite towns and villages and created this short, handy guide to help you choose where to visit in the Cotswolds, covering the best things to see and do in each place.
-If you’ve got more time, why not make a weekend of it and visit several of the best places the Cotswolds has to offer over a couple of days or combine it with a longer break to the nearby Roman city of Bath?

 1. Broadway

-Broadway is one of the most popular towns in the Cotswolds and is most famous for the Broadway tower, an English Heritage Tower envisioned by 18th-century landscape designer, “Capability Brown”.
 The tower sits on Beacon hill, which is just a short walk uphill from the main street of Broadway, and from the top of Beacon hill, you get great views over the surrounding area.
 From the Broadway tower, take the path for a short stroll around the deer park, before stopping back at the cafe.
 If walking up the hill to Beacon hill is not an option for you, you can drive there and there is parking by the cafe.

 The Broadway Tower

-Where to stay in Broadway?
+Where's the best place to stay in Broadway?

-The Lygon Arms hotel sits in the centre of the high street and is a great place for a romantic getaway, however there are plenty of alternative accommodation options, including many guest houses and cottages.
-I booked a guest house right off the high street on booking.com
+The Lygon Arms hotel sits in the centre of the high street and is a great place for a romantic getaway.
+(Not to be confused with the Lygon Arms in Chipping Campden, which is more of a traditional coaching Inn).

 Broadway has some great cafes, restaurants, and pubs to choose from.
 If you fancy something more upscale, the Lyon Arms Grill and wine bar is a good choice.
 If it’s a sunny day, The Broadway hotel has a great outside seating area so you can watch the world go by.
 The Swan pub and The Broadway Indian are also great choices for evening meals.
 I can also recommend Russell’s fish & chips for a takeaway option!